-According to the American College of Prosthodontists, more than 36 million Americans do not have any teeth, and 120 million — or approximately 1 in 3 — are missing at least one tooth.
+More than 36 million Americans do not have any teeth, and 120 million — or approximately 1 in 3 — are missing at least one tooth, according to the American College of Prosthodontists.1

 Missing teeth can affect more than a person’s physical appearance.
-The American Dental Association reports that people with missing teeth:
+The American Dental Association2 reports that people with missing teeth:

-• Have difficulty eating and absorbing nutrients, putting them at increased risk for obesity, diabetes, coronary artery disease and some forms of cancer
+- Have difficulty eating and absorbing nutrients, putting them at increased risk for obesity, diabetes, coronary artery disease and cancer

 Dentures are a less-expensive alternative to replace some or all of your missing teeth, but they can vary considerably in cost and quality and require periodic replacement and adjustment, says Dr. Tom McCarthy, a dentist of 47 years in Waukesha, Wisc.